Gilgo Beach killings suspect expected to be indicted in killings of 2 additional women, sources say | KRDO

 The former New York architect was taken into custody in July and has already been charged with murder in the deaths of four women who have come to be known as the “Gilgo Four.”

-Law enforcement officials say the new murder charges are related to two additional victims, Jessica Taylor and Valerie Mack, and come from a sweeping expansion of the investigation into Heuermann following his arrest last summer.
+Law enforcement officials say the new murder charges are related to two additional victims, and come from a sweeping expansion of the investigation into Heuermann following his arrest last summer.

 Heuermann’s arrest kicked off a media frenzy, with many wondering whether police had finally caught what the Gilgo Beach community had long feared was a serial killer responsible for a string of unsolved killings that took place over decades.

-Note: This story has been updated to remove the names of two victims that law enforcement sources had said were connected to the two new murder charges on which Heuermann will be indicted.
-CNN has decided not to report the names until the indictment is unveiled.